giorhodes/Challenge--Module--1/README.md

 # Challenge--Module--1

-Marketing Agency website that has a codebase that follows accessibility standards and is optimized for search engines
+Refactoring Marketing Agency website.
+Ensuring that it has a codebase that follows accessibility standards and is optimized for search engines

 ## Installation